-- challenging the legal validity of the Kumtor Project Agreements; - alleging non-compliance by Kumtor Mine with Kyrgyz environmental and other laws, particularly at Kumtor Mine's tailings facility, the Davidov glacier and the Sarychat-Ertash State Reserve which is in the vicinity of the Kumtor Mine.
-The Parliamentary Commission alleged that the violations have resulted in substantial monetary damages; and - alleging inefficient or improper management of Kumtor Mine, particularly with respect to customs practices, tax and Social Fund payments, operational decisions, procurement practices and mill efficiencies (gold recoveries), the latter of which is alleged by the Parliamentary Commission to result in very substantial losses.
+- challenging the legal validity of the Kumtor Project Agreements; - alleging non-compliance with Kyrgyz Republic environmental and other laws, particularly at Kumtor Mine's tailings facility, the Davidov glacier and the Sarychat-Ertash State Reserve which is in the vicinity of the Kumtor Mine.
+The Parliamentary Commission alleged that the violations have resulted in substantial monetary damages; and - alleging inefficient or improper management of Kumtor Mine, particularly with respect to customs practices, tax and Social Fund payments, operational decisions, procurement practices and mill efficiencies (gold recoveries), the latter of which is alleged by the Parliamentary Commission to have resulted in very substantial losses.